-My Top 11 Red Hot Chili Pepper Songs of All Time
+11 Of My Favorite Red Hot Chili Pepper Songs of All Time

 The Red Hot Chili Peppers are on of my all time favorite bands, and have been making incredible music for almost 45 years.
 They formed in 1982, and have been on a musical roller coaster ever since.
 They've battled line-up changes, deaths and substance abuse, but have continued to weather the storm and produce some of the greatest music in rock and roll history.
 They were inducted into the Rock and Roll Hall of Fame in 2012 and released their last full length album in 2022.
 Their music incorporates elements from rock and roll, heavy metal, funk, punk and hip hop.
 Their 1999 album, Californication, remains one of the greatest rock albums ever produced!